 The final method of determining tax liability may be used by de minimis servicemen that are not otherwise required to be registered under Section 2a of the Retailers' Occupation Tax Act.
-Such de minimis servicemen handle their tax liability by paying Use Tax to their suppliers.
+Such de minimis servicemen may handle their tax liability by paying Use Tax to their suppliers on the cost price of the tangible personal property they transfer in Illinois incident to sales of service.
 If their suppliers are not registered to collect and remit tax, the servicemen must register, self-assess and remit Use Tax to the Department.
 The servicemen are considered to be the end-users of the tangible personal property transferred incident to service.
 Consequently, they are not authorized to collect a "tax" from the service customers.
 See 86 Ill.
 Adm.
 Code 140.108.
 Under this method the customer incurs no Service Tax liability.